ThibaultFillion/strengths/documentation/using_quantities_with_units.rst

 modulo
 ^^^^^^

-terms can have the any units dimensions. number terms are supposed to have the same units as the UnitValue/UnitArray term.
+Terms can have the any units dimensions.
+Number terms are supposed to have the same units as the UnitValue/UnitArray term:

 * UnitValue % UnitValue
 * UnitValue % number